lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/read-write.md

 ## Carregando e Salvando Parâmetros de Modelos

-Saving individual weight vectors (or other tensors) is useful, but it gets very tedious if we want to save
-(and later load) an entire model.
-After all, we might have hundreds of parameter groups sprinkled throughout.
-For this reason the deep learning framework provides built-in functionalities to load and save entire networks.
-An important detail to note is that this saves model *parameters* and not the entire model.
-For example, if we have a 3-layer MLP, we need to specify the architecture separately.
-The reason for this is that the models themselves can contain arbitrary code, hence they cannot be serialized as naturally.
-Thus, in order to reinstate a model, we need to generate the architecture in code and then load the parameters from disk.
-Let us start with our familiar MLP.

 Salvar vetores de peso individuais (ou outros tensores) é útil, mas fica muito tedioso se quisermos salvar
 (e depois carregar) um modelo inteiro.